 Valuation= (Founder’s hopes and dreams) x (How fast it’s actually growing) – (Downside protection x investor FOMO)

 Tech startups don’t have the experience or data to back their valuations.
 Therefore, a lot of the numbers used in these crazy calculations aren’t real and are just rough estimates.
-However, these numbers can be unrealistic and dangerous gamble for a lot of venture-capitalists.
+However, these numbers can be an unrealistic and dangerous gamble for a lot of venture capitalists.
 Bill Gurley, a distinguished investor known for his investments in Uber and Snapchat, stated, at SXSW, that “a complete absence of fear” will cause Silicon Valley to “see some dead unicorns this year.”

 However, in a crowded space where startup unicorns are hogging the media spotlight, it is difficult to gain enough media attention to even be noticed in the first place.
-A lot of it might just be plain luck, but it there are still solid strategies paired with hard work that can get your startup there:
+A lot of it might just be plain luck, but there are still solid strategies paired with hard work that can get your startup there:

 Really utilizing owned media channels is the easiest and most cost efficient method of getting the word out and drive awareness about your company.
 Make sure to develop a strong media profile on various platforms such as Facebook, Twitter, and LinkedIn (maybe even Pinterest).
 Follow leaders in your industry and be an active member/contributor in your field community.
 Also, don’t forget to encourage them to share your content through their own social media accounts.
 The more shareable content, the faster the growth.

 Real-time marketing on your social media accounts can drive traffic as well.
 Stay relevant with timely news and events that may be of interest to people you are targeting.

 Having your own company blog can really help develop your company’s brand and attract potential readers who share something.
 Tell a story and constantly engage your followers through interesting content by really knowing your audience and what they may be interested in knowing more about and possibly sharing in their own circle of friends and followers.